 - Drivers must comply with the haulage routes identified in the CTPMP.
-This ensures vehicles adhere to main roads to minimise impact on suburban streets. - Drivers are to comply with all regulatory speed limits and road rules when approaching and leaving the site. - All drivers are to ensure they hold the relevant licenses for the vehicles they are driving in accordance with Statutory requirements. - Hospital Road speed limits are to be complied with at all times. - Noise minimization techniques are encouraged when approaching and leaving the site to reduce the impact on residents, the University and occupants of the Hospital buildings. - Any truck loads are to be covered prior to leaving the site to minimise dust. - There is to be no parking up trucks outside the construction site. - All trucks leaving and entering the site are to do so in a forward motion. - Additional care is to be taken by drivers in wet weather to ensure the safety of other vehicles, pedestrians and themselves. - There is zero tolerance to drug and alcohol on site, and drivers may be subject to random testing which is carried out by the site. - All deliveries will be booked in with the Site Manager/Foreman for a dedicated time slot agreed 24 hours in advance.
-Any deliveries not booked with will not be accepted and instructed to return to their respective yard. - Delivery drivers are encouraged that a 10minute rest break is taken if driving more than two hours continuous. - Any special deliveries such as steel bridges for link bridge will be wide loads and require special escort.
+This ensures vehicles adhere to main roads to minimise impact on suburban streets. - Drivers are to comply with all regulatory speed limits and road rules when approaching and leaving the site - All drivers are to ensure they hold the relevant licenses for the vehicles they are driving in accordance with Statutory requirements. - Hospital Road speed limits are to be complied with at all times. - Noise minimization techniques are encouraged when approaching and leaving the site to reduce the impact on residents, the University and occupants of the Hospital buildings. - Any truck loads are to be covered prior to leaving the site to minimise dust. - There is to be no parking up trucks outside the construction site. - All trucks leaving and entering the site are to do so in a forward motion. - Additional care is to be taken by drivers in wet weather to ensure the safety of other vehicles, pedestrians and themselves. - There is zero tolerance to drug and alcohol on site, and drivers may be subject to random testing which is carried out by the site. - All deliveries will be booked in with the Site Manager/Foreman for a dedicated time slot agreed 24 hours in advance.
+Any deliveries not booked with will not be accepted and instructed to return to their respective vard. - Delivery drivers are encouraged that a 10minute rest break is taken if driving more than two hours continuous. - Any special deliveries such as steel bridges for link bridge will be wide loads and require special escort.
 Prior approval with TMC will be sought and dedicated transport routes agreed. - Community updates on any delivery changes from the agreed CTPMP will be communicated by the Lendlease Stakeholder Community Manager.
-This is through letter drop and email notification. - Any complaints received by residents or other drivers must be forwarded to Lendlease to ensure reporting to Authorities and required actions implemented.
+This is through letter drop and email notification. - Any complaints received by residents or other drivers must be forwarded to Lendlease to ensure reporting to Authorities and required actions implemented. - Delivery drivers are to be cautious of SLR and minimise any interaction.
+In particular when turning at intersections and proximity to tracks.